joshschmelzle/monitornetsh/README.md

 # requirements

-a win32 machine with Python 3 installed
+a win32 machine with Python 3 installed.

-tested with Python 3.6.4 and Windows 10 Enterprise (10.0.16299 N/A Build 16299)
+tested with Python 3.6.4 and Windows 10 Enterprise (10.0.16299 N/A Build 16299).

 # usage